microsoft/VPTQ/README.md

 ```

 ### Gradio app example
-A environment variable is avaible to control share link or not.
+A environment variable is available to control share link or not.
 `export SHARE_LINK=1`
 ```
 python -m vptq.app